 Why should you read classics?

-Classics help us understand many of our favorite writers’ literary influences.
+Another reason for reading classic novels is that it helps us understand many of our favorite writers’ literary influences.

 I remember watching one of the interviews of my all-time favorite author Santa Montefiore.
 She mentions how the classic book ‘Love In The Time Of Cholera’ influenced her writing.